Skip to content

 Poly Rove 30 – Best Enterprise Option

 The Poly Rove 30 is the premium enterprise choice.
-IP65 ruggedised, Microban antimicrobial coating, 2m drop rating, and designed for high-density enterprise deployments.
+It’s IP65 ruggedised, with a Microban antimicrobial coating and a 2m drop rating.
+And it is designed for high-density enterprise deployments.
 The Rove B4 base supports 30 handsets and multi-cell roaming across floors.

 At £166 per handset (with the B4 base at ~£495), this is a significant investment.
-It’s best suited to organisations with 20+ mobile workers who need a polished, enterprise-grade cordless system – especially in healthcare, hospitality, or food service where antimicrobial protection is valued.
+It’s best suited to organisations with 20+ mobile workers who need a polished, enterprise-grade cordless system.
+That holds especially in healthcare, hospitality, or food service where antimicrobial protection is valued.

 Price: ~£166 (handset) + Rove B4 base ~£495